fractaledmind/acidic_job/README.md

     $ bundle install

-Or install it yourself as:
+Or simply execute to install the gem yourself:

-    $ gem install acidic_job
+    $ bundle add acidic_job

 Then, use the following command to copy over the AcidicJobKey migration.